altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Something had taken root, and they were fast~
 ~He couldn't move, or feel, his mind was locked behind another driver in the seat~ "Sorry, old friend"
-~He didn't recongnizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~
+~He didn't recognizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~
 "don't worry - you are not going to die. can't have that happen" ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~